csc-training/hpc-python/docs/mooc/python-and-performance/heat-equation.md

 Heat (or diffusion) equation is a partial differential equation that describes how the temperature varies in space over time.

+The numerical solution of the heat equation contains performance aspects that are present also in many other problems and, as such, the heat equation is used as an example in several hands-on exercises throughout the course.

 The heat equation can be written as

 $$